joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 ### API Requests

+> Thinking about it, this could probably be summarized as a few points:
+>
+> 1. Separate description from execution: Requests should be dealt with in terms of request options, and fed into a single request interface.
+> 2. Parametric but uniform execution of requests: Requests must be dealt with only in terms of the request descriptions, and all behavior must be driven by those request descriptions.
+Any variance between requests must be encoded as variance in the options of those request descriptions.
+> 3. Executor implementation should tie into state/reactivity system of whatever you're using.
+Since it's global in Vue apps, a Vuex module makes sense for them.
+> 4. Compose request status over the data, not parallel to it: There is no data (nor error for that matter) until the request has either succeeded or failed.
+Before that point, it does not make sense to talk about data or error.
+Therefore, enforce this by wrapping the request result within the request status itself, and only allowing access via safe accessors that require a default/else value to also be specified.
+AsyncData/RemoteData is just the simplest way I've found to do this.

 Axios is a pretty good place to start when dealing with API requests.

 Fun fact: every request in Axios can specify its own Adapter, which means every request in Axios can actually hit a different async service, which means you can use Axios as an interface for any request/response based communication system, so long as you're fine phrasing everything in terms of HTTP requests/responses.